rcostapr/websocket/README.md

-# Websocket Porject With PHP
+# Websocket Project With PHP
 ## Node Server
 - Open Connection to listening for updates
 - Update php pages